cdmdotnet/Manatee.Trello/README.md

 >**NOTE** These contructors can work with both a long and short ID.
 The short IDs for boards and cards are pretty easy to find, too: they're in the URL!
 For example, the Trello API Dev board ( https://trello.com/b/cI66RoQS/trello-public-api) has a short ID of `cI66RoQS`.
 The long IDs can be found in the `Id` property of any of the entities; they're not exposed through the website in any way.

-Once you have an entity, you can get any entities related to it through its properties or extention methods.
+Once you have an entity, you can get any entities related to it through its properties or extension methods.

     var cards = board.Cards;